kandelvijaya/website/content/post/romobos18.md

 The conference started with Human Computer Interaction which to be honest did have good intent but the presentation could be made much interesting.
-Followed was a interesting presentation on Beyond Engineering by Oleg ### which demonstrated difference between working in out-sourcing and product company.
-To me the take-away was to give a damn about the product and the company you are working along with being superior on engineering skills.
+Followed was a interesting presentation on Beyond Engineering by Oleg Anghelov which demonstrated difference between working in out-sourcing and product company.
+To me the take-away was to give a damn about the product and the company you are working.
+Engineering is still the top priotity.
 Oleg did a good job making us stay awake and interested at all times.

 Now I'm heading to meet John Sundell and see his presentation.
 The man behind <https://swiftbysundell.com>.